-- 1) Four semester credits of music theory and aural skills chosen from Music 111, 121, 212, 222. - 2) Eight semester credits in music history and literature: Music 162, 163. - 3) Two semester credits in ensembles (Cappella Nova, Javanese Gamelan, or Wind Symphony, Orchestra). - 4) One semester credit of instrumental lessons including voice. - 5) Eight semester credits in upper-level theory, history and literature, or composition, including Music 305 or 306.
+- 1) Four semester credits of music theory and aural skills chosen from Music 111, 121, 212, and 222. - 2) Eight semester credits in music history and literature: Music 162 and 163.

+3) Two semester credits in ensembles (Cappella Nova, Javanese Gamelan, or Wind Symphony, Orchestra), one of which must be from a major ensemble.

+- 4) One semester credit of instrumental lessons, including voice. - 5) Eight semester credits in upper-level theory, history and literature, or composition, including Music 305 or 306.